The64thGamer/cheeseepedia/content/wiki/San Bruno, CA (1270-1272 El Camino Real).md

-San Bruno California opened on May 30, 1994 San Bruno California would originally feature the 1 Stage from when it first opened until 1994 when they would convert with the removed during way for a 2019 Model
+San Bruno California opened on May 30, 1994 San Bruno California would originally feature the 1 Stage from when it first opened until 1994 when they would convert with the removed during way for a 2019 Model Chuck E. Live Stage (Dance Floor) (Dance Floor).
-.
 As of August 2023, San Bruno still has the 2019 model Dance Floor and the 2.0 Remodel.

 ## Videos ##